Interstate 42 (North Carolina): History

 In October 2021, AASHTO approved two segments of I-42, the 10 mi Clayton Bypass and the 21.7 mi Goldsboro Bypass; this was followed by the Federal Highway Administration subsequent approval in March 2022.
 In May 2022, AASHTO also approved the elimination of US 70 Bypass, clearing the way for NCDOT to fully redesignate the route.
 Signage for the route was expected to be put up later in 2022, but took a few years to take place, with signage going up in the later part of 2024.
 In July 2023, NCDOT announced that they were proposing to renumber NC 42 to NC 36 (which was the number originally suggested for the new interstate before 42 was chosen) between NC 50 and U.S. Route 70 Business (US 70 Bus) in Clayton in order to avoid confusing motorist when the Clayton bypass is designated as I-42.
 Once I-42 is fully completed on the Clayton Bypass and the project with nearby NC 540 is completed, US 70 will be rerouted onto its old routing through Clayton, which is currently designated as US 70 Bus.
 NCDOT requested public input on this proposal at an open house on October 12, 2023.
 US 70 has also been upgraded to interstate highway standards between Dover and New Bern, but this cannot be signed as I-42 until the Kinston Bypass is completed as this segment is not connected to the Interstate highway system.
 I-42 signage began being installed on September 16, 2024, on the Goldsboro Bypass, marking its establishment.
-Additionally, signage for I-42 has been installed on overhead signs at its western terminus, although the signing of the Clayton Bypass itself is not expected until 2025.
+Additionally, signage for I-42 has been installed on overhead signs at its western terminus, with the signing of the Clayton Bypass itself completed in 2025.
 I-42 is expected to be completed in its entirety by 2032 and will include the installation of broadband fiber along the entire route.